 Several types of these machines exist, but the ones most commonly used are the Intoxilizer and the DataMaster (or DataMaster CDM, pictured to the left).
 Check your local state laws to determine what machine is used in your jurisdiction.

 There are two main DUI breath test technologies in common use today, fuel cell and infrared.
 Of the two, infrared is most commonly used and generally accepted in the scientific community for use in court.

 In infrared breath testing in DUI cases, a light is passed through the sample and then measured.
 Various machines approach this measurement in different ways.
 Infrared light absorption is invisible to the human eye.
 Infrared radiation absorbs alcohol chemicals present in a person's breath at certain wavelengths.
-That absorption rate can be measured and transformed into a BAC reading.
+That absorption rate can be measured and transformed into a BAC (Blood Alcohol Content) reading.

 In fuel cell testing, a process called electrochemical oxidation converts alcohol to acetic acid.
 Two electrons for each alcohol molecule are generated that spark an electric current that supposedly can be used to measure the amount of alcohol present on a person's breath.
-This method is not as reliable for testing purposed and is thus not often used.
+This method is not as reliable for testing purposes and thus not often used.

 In addition to attacking the method of measurement in your DUI case, an experienced DUI defense attorney will also spend time challenging the procedures used to take and measure your sample.
 Regardless of which type of technology was used in your case, several human factors may also exist that would interfere with your result.